Other legislation

 Businesses can be used for money laundering, which is a criminal offence in most countries.

-In the UK, (POCA) sets out money laundering offences and those offences resulting from a failure to act on a suspicion of money laundering.
+In the UK, Part 7 of the Proceeds of Crime Act 2000 (POCA) sets out money laundering offences and those offences resulting from a failure to act on a suspicion of money laundering.
 Directors and executives should be familiar with this legislation and know what red flags to look out for, especially when people from outside the sport suddenly want to invest in it.

 There is also another offence under POCA which applies to sports organisations, where an individual knows or suspects that a money-laundering investigation has begun, or is about to begin, in respect of another, and that individual makes a material disclosure to any other person which is likely to prejudice the investigation, or interferes with relevant material.